mygethub-99/mygamefinal/README.md

 utils.py: process url web safe ProtoBuf messaging.

+index.py: Is used to create indexes for entity properties related to queries using properties.

 ***
 ## Web Application Setup
  1. Install all software listed above under Software section.